Fisheye3R: Adapting Unified 3D Feed-Forward Foundation Models to Fisheye Lenses: Experiments

-\paragraphtitle{Performance on hybrid inputs.} We analyze the calibration performance across hybrid sequences containing both perspective and fisheye frames in \cref{fig:mixture}, varying the ratio of perspective images.
-While calibration tokens excel at optimizing pure fisheye sequences, they suffer from parameter drift caused by specialized training on fisheye images, leading to performance degradation on perspective images.
-Conversely, while training tokens on mixed-camera sequences preserves perspective accuracy, it restricts adaptation to fisheye data.
+\paragraphtitle{Performance on hybrid inputs.} We analyze the calibration performance across hybrid sequences containing both perspective and fisheye frames in \cref{fig:mixture} and \cref{fig:mixture_kitti360}.
+By varying the ratio of perspective images, \cref{fig:mixture} shows that while calibration tokens excel at optimizing pure fisheye sequences, they suffer from parameter drift caused by specialized training on fisheye images, leading to performance degradation on perspective images.
+Conversely, while training tokens on mixed-camera sequences preserves perspective accuracy, it weakens adaptation to fisheye data.
 By contrast, our proposed masked attention mechanism not only enables backwards compatibility by retaining the model's native performance on perspective data, but also unleashes the representational power of calibration tokens for fisheye adaptation, achieving the most robust performance across all perspective ratios.
+The reconstructions in \cref{fig:mixture_kitti360} illustrate a practical deployment scenario of our mixed-camera model for autonomous driving, where a vehicle is equipped with heterogeneous cameras.
+Leveraging the forward-facing perspective camera to connect the left and right fisheye views, our method reconstructs a single, geometrically consistent panoramic scene from hybrid sensors.

 \paragraphtitle{Ablation experiments.} We present two ablation studies in \cref{fig:ablation}.
 First, we analyze the feature extraction depth ($L_0$) required for robust camera type classification.
 While deeper layers provide the class token with higher-level semantic information, increasing $L_0$ conversely reduces the number of subsequent layers ($L_1 - L_0$) available for feature alignment via calibration tokens.
 As shown in \cref{fig:ablation} (left), classification accuracy saturates at approximately $L_0 = 12$ layers.
 We identify this as the optimal bottleneck, as it reserves the remaining 12 encoder layers for calibration, thereby maximizing the potential for geometric adaptation.
 Second, we evaluate the number of calibration tokens ($K$) per layer in \cref{fig:ablation} (right), which reveals that even a single token ($K=1$) per layer brings the majority of the performance gain, demonstrating the efficiency of the proposed token-based alignment.
-While increasing the token count yields further marginal improvements, the reconstruction quality peaks at $K = 8$.
-Therefore, we adopt $L_0 = 12$ and $K = 8$ as the default configuration for all subsequent experiments.
+While increasing the token count yields further marginal improvements, the reconstruction quality peaks approximately at $K = 8$.
+Therefore, we adopt $L_0 = 12$ and $K = 8$ as the default configuration for the experiments.